USING IRONSECUREDOC

 Step 1

-To install IronSecureDoc run the below command in a terminal window or Command Prompt to get the IronSecureDoc Docker image from the repository.
+To install IronSecureDoc, run the following command in a terminal window or Command Prompt to get the IronSecureDoc Docker image from the repository.

 docker pull ironsoftwareofficial/ironsecuredoc